If you’re saving for a child’s higher education, there are some provisions in the Tax Cuts and Jobs Act that you should know about.

-5 proposed changes that may impact education savers
+5 changes that impact education savers

-No more student-loan interest deduction
+The student-loan interest deduction

 For years, money expert Clark Howard has talked about a Coverdell account as an ideal tax-free way to save for private school for families with kids in kindergarten through 12th grade.

 Coverdells have always stood in contrast to 529 plans, the latter of which is a popular tax-free vehicle used by millions of people to save for college — not primary or secondary school.